mmkim1210/GeneticsMakie.jl/docs/src/examples/genes.md

 f
 ```
 ![](../figs/CACNA1G-gene2.png)

-Alternatively, we can visualize this locus by passing `gene` as a positional argument and
+There is no limit to the number of genes we can visualize.
+Below we visualize a larger
-`window` as a keyword argument.
+± 2 Mb window around `gene`.
 ```julia
 f = Figure(resolution = (306, 792))
 ax = Axis(f[1, 1])